ieiriyuki/gunosy.task1/README.md

 * Validate naive Bayes
-To test naive Bayes performance, change directory in to polls/naivebayes Then run 'python predict.nb.py trained.nb.pkl item_gunosy_9.csv' This will return 'category name, its test number, the number of correct'
+To test naive Bayes performance, change directory in to polls/naivebayes Then run 'python predict.nb.py storedmodel.pkl testdata.csv' This will return the matrix of true and called categories.
+Each row shows true models and each column shows called categories
+         エンタメ スポーツ ... <- call
+エンタメ a        b
+スポーツ c        d
+...
+true

 * How to train
-Naive Bayes is trained using train.nb.py with naiveBayes.py module.
-To train, run 'python train.nb.py item_gunosy_7.csv'
-This will generate 'trained.nb.pkl' that stores a trained model.
+Naive Bayes is trained using train.nb.py with naiveBayes.py module. naiveBayes.py contains naiveBayes class to analyze words, store data, construct model, and do prediction To train, run 'python train.nb.py traindata.csv storedmodel.pkl' You can choose other name of *.pkl file that stores trained model

-item_gunosy_N.csv includes category number and title traindata.csv and testdata.csv have also the same format and can be used for training and test
+traindata.csv and testdata.csv include category numbers 1..8 and article titles

 * Http and server settings
-In 'polls/' directory models.py loads 'naivebayes/naiveBayes.py' module 127.0.1:8000/ shows two links 'What's up?' and 'Find a category?'
+In 'polls/' directory models.py loads 'naivebayes/nbModel.py' module and naiveBayes class 127.0.1:8000/ shows two links 'What's up?' and 'Find a category?'
 Choose the latter
 Then views.py contains functions 'find' and 'input'